ScheWann/SiyuanZhao/src/data/about.md

 - In early 2020, the Covid-19 broke out, this made me miss my graduation ceremony.

 - In March 2021, I took my second work as a Full-Stack Engineer, I found I was busy in complete each deadline and repleted work.
 Each part could not be completed perfectly, but most people do not care about that, so I found that is not the life that I want, I pursued a life full of improvement, so I decide to be Ph.D..

+- In March 2023, I got my PhD admission from the University of Illinois at Chicago, thank you for Prof. Marai!

+- In June 2023, I successfully graduated from WPI and got my Master's degree, thank you for the professors and cultivation from WPI!

 # I like